harvard-dce/encode-for-mediasource/README.md

 Installation
 ------------

-First, make sure you have `wget`.
+First, make sure you have `wget` and Homebrew.
 Then, clone this repo.
 Run:

     make install-mac